-Autonomous vehicles (cars, drones, underwater vehicles, etc.) have started using software components that are built using machine learning techniques.
-This is due to the fact that these vehicles must operate in highly uncertain environments and the we cannot design a correct algorithm for all situations.
-Instead, we collect data from a real or simulated environment and train a general purpose system - typically a neural net - to perform a certain function using machine learning techniques.
-But the challenge is that the training data cannot cover all possible cases, yet we need to know that the system works safely and has acceptable performance.
+Autonomous vehicles (cars, drones, underwater vehicles, etc.) started using software components that are built using AI and machine learning techniques.
+These vehicles must operate in highly uncertain environments and it is very difficult to design a correct algorithm for all situations.
+Instead, engineers collect data from a real or simulated environment and train a general purpose system - typically a neural net - to perform a certain function using machine learning techniques.
+The challenge is that the training data cannot cover all possible cases, yet one needs assurances that the system works safely and has acceptable performance.

-Our project is doing fundamental research and building tools for supporting the engineering of such system.
-The tools are for modeling the system (e.g. an underwater vehicle), executing the training and testing of the learning-based components, and building formal arguments (called assurance cases) to show that the system is safe.
+This project is about fundamental research and the construction of design tools for the engineering of such systems.
+The tools help in modeling the system (e.g. an underwater vehicle), executing the training and testing the learning-based software components, and building formal arguments (called assurance cases) to show that the system is safe.

 CS/CmpE/EE background with familiarity with concepts and techniques of signals and systems, computer architecture, software design, and embedded systems.
 Knowledge of the Python/C/C++ languages is a plus, as well as experience with ROS (the Robot Operating System).

 The intern will work in a team of researchers and staff engineers on the project, under the supervision of a researcher.
 The intern will be given weekly assignments and report on those in project meetings.

 A Brief Research Plan (period is for 10 weeks):